AdaCore/training_material/courses/ada_essentials/140_access_types/99-summary.rst

    - Language has its own ways of dealing with large objects passed as parameters
    - Language has libraries dedicated to memory allocation / deallocation

-* At a minimum, create your own generics to do allocation / deallocation
+* At a minimum, create generics to do allocation / deallocation

    - Minimize memory leakage and corruption